- Our Work

 WHO IS ELIGIBLE TO APPLY?

 The Fund is open to all Philippine private, for-profit and non-profit organizations, non-governmental organizations (NGOs) including universities, research organizations, professional associations, faith-based and community organizations and other relevant special interest associations.
-In some cases and with pre-determined funding caps, proposals from U.S. organizations may also be accepted.
+On a case to case basis and with pre-determined funding caps, proposals from US organizations may also be accepted.